 Funding Career Pathways and Career Pathway Bridges: A Federal Policy Toolkit for States

 Postsecondary education—broadly defined as a credential beyond a high school diploma—continues to be one of the major gateways to family-sustaining jobs.
 Workers with higher levels of education and skills tend to have greater earnings than workers with lower levels.
 In 2013, associate’s degree holders earned about 19 percent more than high school graduates with no college and 65 percent more than workers with less than a high school diploma.
-Having a postsecondary education also offers some protection in a weak economy because workers with higher levels of education are less likely to become unemployed.
+Having a postsecondary education also offers protection in a weak economy because workers with higher levels of education are less likely to become unemployed.

-At the same time, our adult education, workforce development, and postsecondary education systems frequently have disconnects that can be barriers to progress for individuals with low education and skill levels.
-Career pathways are an approach that many states are adopting to fix fragmented and leaky educational pipelines.
+The career pathway approach fixes fragmented and leaky educational pipelines.
 Career pathways are linked education and training services that enable students to advance over time to successively higher levels of education and employment in a given industry or occupational sector.
-Each step on a career pathway is designed to prepare students to progress to the next level of employment and education.
-The career pathways approach is a framework for weaving together adult education, training, and postsecondary programs, and connecting those services to employers’ workforce needs.
+Each step on a career pathway is designed to prepare students to progress to the next level of education and employment.
+The career pathways framework weaves together adult education, training, and postsecondary programs and connects those services to employers’ workforce needs.
 Career pathways include multiple entry and exit points, learner-centered instruction and delivery, assessment of skills and needs, support services, and quality work experiences.

-The 2010 edition of the funding toolkit was widely cited and used at the federal, state, and local levels.
-This new edition includes fresh state and local examples and revised program profiles reflecting the Workforce Innovation and Opportunity Act legislative and administrative changes to key federal programs.
-Of all the elements of career pathways, support services are among the most important for ensuring student success, yet they are also the most difficult to fund.
-A new appendix identifies 10 federal funding sources that can be used to provide a wide range of support services for participants in career pathways and career pathway bridges.
+Earlier editions of this funding toolkit were widely cited and used at the federal, state, and local levels.
+This new edition includes revised program profiles reflecting the Workforce Innovation and Opportunity Act legislative and administrative changes to key federal programs.
+Of all the elements of career pathways, support services are among the most important to student success; they are also the most difficult to fund.
+An updated appendix identifies 10 federal funding sources that can be used to provide a wide range of support services for participants in career pathways.

 Using the Toolkit